witnet/WIPs/reputation-distribution.md

 The straightforward solution to this issue is to distribute slashed reputation in the next epoch which contains data requests.
 By virtue of data request solving eligibility being random, no node operator can predict whether he will be able to solve any of the data requests in the epoch after he has forced other node operators to lie.
 Thus introducing this change significantly reduces the efficacy of such an attack.

 However, distributing slashed reputation in a single epoch with data requests would again result in nodes being able to earn unreasonably large packets of reputation.
+This is clearly shown in the above table which shows that in 10% of the cases over 1100 reputation was slashed.
 Hence, we also need to redistribute the slashed reputation using a more gradual distribution spread over multiple data request epochs.
 While distributing slashed reputation over multiple subsequent epochs would seem to result in an increased probability of a malicious node operator profiting off its malicious data requests, the expected value of stolen reputation stays constant as demonstrated below.

 First, the probability of any operator solving a data request requiring `w` witnesses is defined as `C(w, 1) * E ^ 1 * (1 - E) ^ (w - 1)` where `E` is the eligibility of the operator.
 If a data request requires 10 witnesses and the node operator's eligibility is `0.05%`, the probability `P` of it solving a data request is `C(10, 1) * 0.05% ^ 1 * 99.95% ^ 9 = 0.498%`.